 About Open Space Therapy

-At the end of the day, I’m just a guy with a dream to help other people in different places in their life.
+At the end of the day, I’m just a guy with a desire to help other people in different places in their lives.
 I view it as an honor and a privilege to bear witness to you and your life, and I both want to hear what you have to say and am deeply interested in all things you.

 About me, the person behind the therapist: